 Founded in 1916, the zoo pioneered the concept of more humane, open-air enclosures for its animals to mimic their natural environments, and today it’s a leader in conservation efforts and zoological research.

-Our essential San Diego zoo tips will help you have the best possible visit
+Our essential San Diego Zoo tips will help you have the best possible visit

 Lions and lemurs and polar bears…and elephants…and koalas…and penguins…and so many more, oh my!
-From its incredible biodiversity to its trailblazing conservation work, viewing and learning about the zoo’s 4,000-plus animals is a treat for everyone.
+From its incredible biodiversity to its trailblazing conservation work, viewing and learning about the zoo’s 12,000 animals is a treat for everyone.

 Here are our top tips for making the most of your San Diego Zoo visit.